Preconditioning for Accelerated Gradient Descent Optimization and Regularization: Introduction

 \section{Introduction}

-Accelerated gradient descent algorithms such as AdaGrad, RMSProp, and Adam have played a pivotal role in the success of deep learning.
-However, their underlying mechanisms are not yet fully understood.
+Accelerated gradient descent algorithms such as AdaGrad, RMSProp, and Adam (see \cite{duchi2011adaptive,RMSProp,2015-kingma}) have played a pivotal role in the success of deep learning.
+However, their underlying mechanisms are not fully understood.
 These methods are widely interpreted as adaptive learning rate methods where the learning rate for each individual parameter adapts according to the magnitude of the partial derivative with respect to that parameter so that a smaller learning rate is used for a parameter with a larger derivative; see \cite[Sec.
 8.5]{Goodfellow-et-al-2016} and \cite[Sec.
 7.3.3]{bishop2023learning}.
-One limitation of this interpretation is that if the adaptive learning rate is simply inversely proportional to the absolute value of the derivative, it would eliminate all the gradient information except the signs.
+One limitation of this interpretation is that an appropriate adaptive learning rate can simply be chosen to be inversely proportional to the absolute value of the partial derivative at each iteration, which would render the gradient descent update to use the signs of the partial derivatives only, eliminating all other gradient information.
 On the other hand, these algorithms are also frequently considered as preconditioning methods \cite[Sec.
-8.4.6]{murphy2013machine}, though it remains unclear why the specific preconditioners defined by these algorithms are effective.
+8.4.6]{murphy2013machine}, though it remains unclear why the particular diagonal preconditioners constructed by these algorithms from the gradients rather than the Hessian are effective.

-Of more practical importance is how we use adaptive learning rate in combination with regularization. \cite{loshchilov2018decoupled} point out that directly applying an adaptive learning rate method to a $L_2$ regularized loss leads to an algorithm that differ from weight decay.
-They further show that the $L_2$ regularization is not effective with Adam and advocate the use of AdamW, which decouples weight decay from the adaptive learning.
-This discrepancy in the preconditioning setting raises important questions about how to properly combine adaptive learning rates with regularization.
-This is important as the answer is even less clear for non-conventional regularization such as gradient regularization \cite{barrett2020implicit,karakida2023understanding,smith2021on,zhao2022penalizing}.
+Of more practical importance is how we use adaptive learning rate in combination with regularization. \cite{loshchilov2018decoupled} points out that directly applying an adaptive learning rate method to a $L_2$ regularized loss leads to an algorithm that differ from weight decay.
+They further show that the $L_2$ regularization is not effective with Adam and advocate the use of AdamW, which decouples weight decay from the adaptive learning rate.
+This discrepancy between the $L_2$ regularization and weight decay in the adaptive learning rate (or preconditioning) setting raises an important question about how to properly combine adaptive learning rates with regularization.
+This is important as the answer is even less clear for other regularization methods such as the $L_1$ regularization or gradient regularizations (see \cite{barrett2020implicit,karakida2023understanding,smith2021on,zhao2022penalizing}).